A&S Spending Guidance

 Q: May departments and programs arrange for guest speakers and talks for the fall semester?

-A: Given the current travel restrictions and remaining uncertainties, departments and programs should not arrange to bring speakers to campus or hold a conference event with guests from outside the immediate area this fall.
+A: Given the current travel restrictions and remaining uncertainties, departments and programs should not arrange to bring speakers to campus or hold a conference event with guests from outside the immediate area this academic year.
 Instead, we encourage planning for seminars via Zoom.
 If you would like to consider an exception, please consult with the senior associate dean.

 For next spring, you may plan for guest speaker visits if the funding source is restricted for that purpose (e.g., a speaker series account, Engaged Cornell grant, Atkinson award, endowed lecture).
 If funds are restricted, but in a general sense linked to a specific department, but not a particular activity, then the chair should weigh the importance of the event to research and teaching in consultation with the senior associate dean.